FlyJingFish/AndroidAOP/README_EN.md

 - @AndroidAopModifyExtendsClass is a modified inherited class
 - @AndroidAopCollectMethod Is a collection inheritance class

 #### 1. **@AndroidAopPointCut** is used to make aspects in the form of annotations on the method.
 The above annotations are all made through this.
-[Please see the wiki document for detailed usage](https://flyjingfish.github.io/AndroidAOP/AndroidAopPointCut)

-The following uses @CustomIntercept as an example to introduce how to use it.
+[Wiki documentation](https://flyjingfish.github.io/AndroidAOP/AndroidAopPointCut)

 - Create annotations(You need to implement the BasePointCut interface, and fill in the annotations above for its generic type)